aergoio/aergo/cmd/brick/README.md

 # Brick - Toy for Contract Developers

 This is an interactive shell program to communicate with an aergo vm for testing.
-This also provides a batch function to test and help to develop smart contrat.
+This also provides a batch function to test and help to develop smart contracts.

 ![brick_ex_gif](./brick_ex.gif)